XereoNet/uniparse/README.md

 ## Exceptions to GPLv2 license

-If the config format you're coding is only used in your company, you are not required to disclose the source.
+If the config format you're coding is proprietary, you are not required to disclose the source.